mrb/mrb.github.com/_posts/2013-06-12-matter-anti-matter.markdown

 > "Partition: divide memory (heap, stack, and global variables) into a set of partitions, within which different strategies may be applied; Traversal: for each partition, decide whether the object graph will be traversed by tracing or reference counting; and Trade-offs: for each partition, choose space-time trade-offs such as semi-space vs. sliding compaction, pointer reversal vs. stack traversal, etc."

-This shows that the GCs which are successful in real-world application, thus exhibiting either a great degree of flexibility through tunable parameters or specialization in a field like Real-Time GC, are those which are chosen based on a fine-grained understanding of their operational characteristics.
+This shows that the GCs which are successful in real-world application exhibit either a great degree of flexibility through tunable parameters or specialization in a field like Real-Time GC, but are always hybrids.
+In other words, successful GCs are those which are chosen based on a fine-grained understanding of their operational characteristics and how they will support the mutator most efficiently.

 On a parting note, the comparison of two long-standing approaches to a common challenging problem reminded me of the tensions between the successes and failures of Object-Oriented and Functional Programming.
 Though not "algorithmic duals" by Bacon et al.'s definition, there are many texts which, using a Lisp implementation for example, stretch a functional system until it appears Object Oriented, or torture the Object Oriented principles until they appear functional.
 More than a similarity in expositional style, however, these two pairs of systems share parity in other interesting ways.
 A distant, vague connection, perhaps, but that's enough for me.